 We need as many community members as possible coming forward to share their story.
-The Commission wants to hear from anyone who has experienced harm from their own or someone else’s gambling at Perth Crown.
+The WA Royal Commission wants to hear from anyone who has experienced harm from their own or someone else’s gambling at Perth Crown.
 It's not too late, the Royal Commission are still taking submissions until Monday the 16th of August.
 There has been an extension.

 How can I share my story?

 - Write down your story in an email or separate document, or call the Crown Perth Royal Commission hotline

 - Send your letter to [email protected], or call 08 6266 1500

 - In your email be sure to provide contact details in case they want to get in touch with you, and be sure to include in the email if you would like to remain anonymous

 Submissions don't need to be fancy or formal.
 To get an idea of how to present your story, read Alliance Volunteer Carolyn's story she sent to the Melbourne Crown Royal Commission click here.

 What is gambling harm?